vuejs/eslint-plugin-vue/docs/rules/jsx-uses-vars.md

-# Prevent variables used in JSX to be marked as unused (jsx-uses-vars)
+# prevent variables used in JSX to be marked as unused. (jsx-uses-vars)

 - :white_check_mark: The `"extends": "plugin:vue/recommended"` property in a configuration file enables this rule.